Mazatech/mazatech-website/index.md

 ## AmanithSVG <a class="jumptarget" name="amanithsvg_section"></a>

-[AmanithSVG](http://mazatech.com/amanithsvg) is our commercial middleware for reading and rendering [SVG](https://it.wikipedia.org/wiki/Scalable_Vector_Graphics) files, available as a standalone library and as [Unity plugin](https://www.assetstore.unity3d.com/en/#!/content/19822).
+[AmanithSVG](http://mazatech.com/amanithsvg) is a middleware for reading and rendering [SVG](https://it.wikipedia.org/wiki/Scalable_Vector_Graphics) files, available as a standalone library and as [Unity plugin](https://www.assetstore.unity3d.com/en/#!/content/19822).
 Based on static features of [SVG Tiny 1.2](https://www.w3.org/TR/SVGTiny12/), plus some static features of [SVG Full 1.1](https://www.w3.org/TR/SVG/).
-The library is pure ANSI C++ and depends on AmanithVG for the rendering and [PugiXML](http://pugixml.org) or [TinyXML-2](http://www.grinninglizard.com/tinyxml2/) for XML parsing.
+The library is written in pure ANSI C++ and depends on AmanithVG SRE for the rendering and [PugiXML](http://pugixml.org) or [TinyXML-2](http://www.grinninglizard.com/tinyxml2/) for XML parsing.

 [AmanithSVG Evaluation SDK](http://www.mazatech.com/downloads/amanithsvg_v1_0_0_336_eval.zip) is available for download and includes: